daviddiener/daviddiener_hugo/content/posts/aoc2023/index.md

 Advent of Code is an Advent calendar of small programming puzzles suitable for various skill sets and levels.
 These puzzles can be solved in any programming language of your choice, making it an ideal platform for enthusiasts learning new languages!

 I'll be documenting my solutions using Rust.
 Each day, I'll try to get the next two stars and share my approach, code snippets, and explanations in detail.
-Feel free to follow along and explore the solutions on my GitHub repository.

-## Days of the Challenge
-{{<has_tag tag="aoc_2023_puzzle">}}

-I'm excited to share my solutions with you!
-You can find all my Rust-based solutions on my [GitHub repository for Advent Of Code 2023](https://github.com/daviddiener/AdventOfCode2023).
+Feel free to follow along and explore the solutions on my [GitHub repository for Advent Of Code 2023](https://github.com/daviddiener/AdventOfCode2023).
 Dive in, explore the code, and feel free to suggest improvements or alternative approaches.

 Happy coding! 🎄✨

+## Days of the Challenge
+{{< aoc_2023_github >}}